supermsa/EXPLORATORY-DATA-ANALYSIS-ON-SPOTIFY-2023-DATASET/README.md

 ### Chart Appearances of Top 10 Artists

 ![image](https://github.com/user-attachments/assets/6c6f1049-b26b-4a9d-afc7-5bd2d42ac16e)
 > <p align="justify"> This bar chart shows the chart appearances of the top 10 artists on three music streaming platforms: Spotify, Apple Music, and Deezer.
 Each artist has a bar segmented by platform, with the x-axis representing the number of appearances.
 Spotify (blue) dominates in appearances for most artists, especially for Bad Bunny and Taylor Swift, who have the highest counts.
-Apple Music and Deezer have relatively fewer appearances, as indicated by smaller segments in gray and red on each bar.
+Apple Music and Deezer have relatively fewer appearances, as indicated by smaller segments in gray and orange on each bar.
 The chart highlights the distribution of each artist’s popularity across the platforms in terms of chart appearances. </p>

 ##### Syntax:
 ```ruby